 The rise of new scenarios reshapes the database industry.
 The new scenarios include new finance, new retail, new manufacturing, new technology, new energy, AI, and IoT.
 In these scenarios, enterprises require databases that provide strong storage and analysis capabilities.
 The separation between SQL databases and NoSQL databases is fading.
 Databases that use integrated software and hardware are expected to become the trend.
 Cloud databases are scalable by design.
 Cloud databases are developed based on innovative technology and support diverse product systems, cost-effective deployment methods, and the pay-as-you-go billing method.
 All of these features meet the market requirements and are suitable for enterprises.

 In 2016, the Gartner statistics show that the four traditional vendors owned more than 90 percent of the market share of relational databases and dominated the commercial database market.
 Due to the innovation and rise of cloud databases, the demand for cloud computing capabilities rapidly increases.
 This trend transforms the traditional database market.
 The increase in demand for cloud services that include cloud databases significantly affects the monopoly of traditional databases.
 Database vendors outside China still lead the cloud database industry due to years of development.
-In 2019, the Gartner statistics show that Microsoft Azure and Amazon Web Services (AWS) owned 75.5 percent of the market share in global cloud database markets.

 The future of the database market is the cloud.
 In 2018, a Gartner report shows that the revenue from Database Management Systems (DBMS) in global markets reached USD 46 billion and was 18.4 percent higher than in the previous year.
 The revenue from cloud databases accounted for 68 percent of the total revenue.
 By 2022, 75 percent of all databases are to be deployed or migrated to cloud platforms, Gartner predicted.
 This trend is caused by an increasing number of databases that are used for analytics and the Software-as-a-Service (SaaS) model.
 An increasing number of databases are shifting to the cloud.
 As a result, the cloud becomes the future trend of databases.